klyxmaster/guidereaderlite/README.md

 ---

+## Notes
+This addon was **written entirely from scratch**, though some design influence came from classic addons such as *TourGuide*.
+It’s my own work, but I’m giving credit where inspiration is due.

+---

+## Why I Built This
+I created GuideReaderLite partly as a way to teach myself Lua, even if the language feels dated today.
+At the same time, I noticed there weren’t many strong leveling guides left for the original 3.3.5a era, so I decided to revive the quest routes I had written years ago and give them a proper addon home.
+I also don’t play retail anymore after twenty years, and with how different modern Lua coding has become, I wasn’t interested in rewriting everything.
+This project is built purely for private servers, to keep the WotLK experience alive in the way I still enjoy it.

+---

 ## Disclaimer
 This addon is built for educational and nostalgic use on **WotLK 3.3.5a private servers**.
 It is **not affiliated with Blizzard Entertainment** and **not designed for retail WoW**.